etc5523-2020/r-package-assessment-Varsha-Ujjinni-VijayKumar/README.md

 ![](man/images/apppre.gif)

-## Other fucntions within this package:
+## Other functions within this package:

 #creates a select Input for states:

 stateInput(id,x)

-# returns leaflet maps:
+#returns leaflet maps:

 leaflet_maps(longitude,latitude,state_name,total_cases)

 This is a basic example which shows you how to you can use the datasets within this package: